Lochnivar/ashverse/canon-master-document.md

 #### 7. Spring 1864: Longstreet Digs In (90%)

 **What Happens:**
-- Longstreet digs in on Rapidan-Rappahannock line
+- Longstreet digs in on Rapidan-Rappahannock line (already fortified from October 1863)
 - Refuses battle, sends cavalry raids deep into Kentucky and Missouri
 - Defensive strategy continues

+**Historical Basis - The Fortified Line:**

+The Rappahannock-Rapidan line that Longstreet occupied in October 1863 had been fortified over three months (July-October) by D.H.
+Hill's detachment executing Lee's explicit May 1863 orders (*OR*, Series I, Vol. 25, Part 2, pp. 802, 809).
+In OTL, these orders were abandoned after Gettysburg; in NTL, Lee's death ensured they continued uninterrupted.
+The line was complete and waiting when Longstreet returned from Pennsylvania.

 **Impact:** War moves to Northern soil again.
 Frustration mounts.

-#### 8. June 8-28, 1864: Pickett's Lightning Raid (88%)
+#### 8. June 14-July 22, 1864: Pickett's Lightning Raid (88%)

 **What Happens:**
-- 18,000 men + all cavalry
+- 14,000 men (mounted infantry + cavalry) - "The Flying Corps"
+  - Pickett's Division: ~5,500 (mounted infantry)
+  - Fitzhugh Lee's Cavalry: ~2,500
+  - Lomax's Cavalry: ~2,000
+  - Horse Artillery: ~600 (24 guns)
+  - Pioneers: ~400
-- 21 days of raiding
+- 38 days behind enemy lines
-- Burns Chesapeake bridges
-- Shells Fort McHenry
-- Appears before Washington for 48 hours

-**Impact:** Northern capital threatened for the first time since 1814.
-Panic in Washington.
+- 750 miles raided
+- Destroys railroads across Maryland/Pennsylvania:
+  - B&O Railroad (4 major breaks)
+  - Northern Central Railroad (5 major breaks)
+  - Reading coal railroads (3 major breaks)
+  - Philadelphia-Washington rail connection (6 major breaks)
+- Burns 47 bridges, destroys 45 locomotives, 800+ coal cars
+- Threatens Baltimore, Reading, York
+- Returns safely with 13,350 men (95.3% return rate, ~650 casualties)

+**Impact:** Proves North cannot defend own territory.
+Destroys critical infrastructure.
+Boosts peace movement.
+Helps secure McClellan's November victory.

 **Plausibility:** Pickett's aggressive nature is well-documented.
-The raid is audacious but plausible given Longstreet's defensive strategy freeing up cavalry.
+Mounting infantry on horses for deep raids is innovative but plausible (similar to Early's 15,000-man Washington raid).
+14,000 men requires ~13,100 horses (more logistically feasible than 18,000 men requiring ~21,600 horses).

+**Key Point:** This is a CSA **victory**, not a setback.
+Pickett's raid succeeds brilliantly, Hancock is wounded in pursuit.
+The CSA star is ascendant.
+The raid proves Confederate strategy of defense + deep raids is unbeatable.

 #### 9. July 12, 1864: Hancock Wounded on Susquehanna (90%)

 **What Happens:**
-- Hancock wounded while pursuing Pickett's raiders
+- Hancock wounded while pursuing Pickett's raiders (raid still ongoing, ends July 14)
 - Stretcher scene with Armistead (historical parallel, different context)
 - Wounded on the Susquehanna River
+- **Commands from bed:** July 12-31 bedridden, August-September limited mobility, October-December functional but in pain, January-March 1865 commands Long Paralysis from bed

+**Lincoln's Reasoning:**
+> "Hancock is popular with the soldiers and the public.
+Replacing him now, after Pickett's humiliation, would look like panic.
+He can command from bed.
+The army isn't fighting anyway - we're waiting for the election."

+**Hancock's Capability:**
+- ✅ Can issue orders from bed
+- ✅ Can receive reports
+- ✅ Can conduct staff meetings at bedside
+- ✅ Cannot personally ride/inspect (delegates to corps commanders)
+- ✅ Adequate for defensive operations and Long Paralysis management

 **Impact:** Last Northern hero falls.
 Newspapers scream "the war is lost."
+Hancock becomes "wounded hero still fighting" narrative - better optics than third general in 18 months.

 **Key Point:** This is a CSA **victory**, not a setback.
 Pickett's raid succeeds, Hancock is wounded in pursuit.
 The CSA star is ascendant.